warp-contracts/academy/warp-academy-docs/docs/syncer/services/checker.md

 ### Internals

-Here are some details about how Checker works internally.
+Here's an inside look at how Checker operates.
 Each box in the diagram is a separate `Task` that may spawn multiple goroutines, everything is set up in `src/check/controller.go`.

 ```mermaid